At Stebbing Primary School we follow the Primary National Curriculum.

 Music is the art of negotiation, as musicians we are continually striving to find a place for our own voice – how do I fit in?
 How can I be me if I am stopping you from being you?
 This is a question that musicians have reflected on and understood since the dawn of humanity.
 When our distant African ancestors first danced around a fire in celebration, the music has taught us that we are worth more than the sum of our parts.

 At Stebbing, our physical education policy and curriculum aims to foster a life-long love of physical activity, sports and maintaining a happy, healthy lifestyle.
-There are many strands to the PE curriculum which can be read in more detail in the Physical Education policy.
+There are many strands to the PE curriculum which can be read in more detail in the Physical Education Policy (January 2021).
 Including but not limited to, high quality teaching from all teachers and subject specialists, consistent and progressive curriculum throughout all year groups, a wide range of sports and activity based extra-curricular activities for all members of the school challenging the more able and providing opportunities for all through inclusion events.
 Through daily physical activity, the Change4Life programme, inter-house competitions, our gifted and talented scheme and the valued role of sports captain – physical education plays a vital and pivotal role in each child’s development at the school as we aim to provide each and every child and member of the school community with a wonderfully positive experience of physical education and sport at Stebbing.

 At Stebbing, PSHE is embedded into many aspects of our school life.
 Our assemblies; school council; year 6 responsibilities; rabbit ambassadors and many other roles within the school enable children to develop their independence, negotiation skills and team work.
 Children work towards our 7 Class Dojo principles to achieve individual points and points for their class.
 These are: Being helpful, Being kind, Good manners, Listening, Teamwork, Working hard and Perseverance.